jgnewman/lightningDOM/README.md

 create('a', {onclick: () => doSomething()}, [ 'Click me!' ]);
 ```

 In addition to standard DOM events, lightningDOM provides two more event attributes for your convenience in the spirit of being "full-featured".
 They are `onmount` and `onunmount`.
 Neither one is called with any arguments.
 An `onmount` function runs only when the HTML element is injected into the DOM.
 An `onunmount` function runs only when the HTML element is removed from the DOM.
+See [Potential Gotchas](#potential-gotchas) for additional information on these particular hooks.

 ```javascript
 create('div', {onmount: () => console.log('div was injected')});